bobbingwide/genesistant/README.md

 1. Activate the genesistant plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions
+# What is the format of the output?
+# What if I'm not using the Genesis theme framework?
+# How do I change my code?

 ## Screenshots
 1. genesistant in action